picocms/Pico/about.md

 ### Plugins Extend Pico's PHP

 Pico's Plugin system allows for users to extend Pico's functionality by hooking in their own PHP code.
 Along with Themes, we also have a growing library of community-developed plugins you can use to add new features to your Pico site.
-You can find these plugins [here on our site]({{ site.github.url }}/customization/#plugins), and even more on [our wiki]({{ site.gh_project_url }}/wiki/Pico-Plugins).
+You can find these plugins [here on our site][Plugins], and even more on [our wiki][WikiPlugins].

+## Pico is Open Source

+Best of all, Pico is open source software!
+This means that Pico is, and always will be free.
+Free to use, and free to modify.
+Pico is released under the [MIT license][License].

+Because Pico is open source, we welcome and appreciate any contributions.
+If you'd like to help make Pico better, please check out the [Contribute][] section of our documentation.
+We'd love to have your help.

 ## Getting Started

 Ready to try Pico for yourself?
-Head on over to our [Download][Download] page to get yourself a copy.
+Head on over to our [Download][] page to get yourself a copy.
 You can find more information on building your own Pico site in our [Documentation][Docs].
 And of course, **we're here to help**!
 If you require any assistance, or if you find a bug in Pico, let us know!
 Check out the [Getting Help][GettingHelp] section of our Documentation for more details.
 We appreciate your feedback!
 Pico is a community-driven project and we need *your* feedback to keep making it better!

 {% comment %}
----

 * **General Notes**
 * Include a larger "About" portion at the beginning?